mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 ## Time-window policy

 Selection is by `case_ids` and optional `startdate` / `enddate`.
-The tier abstraction (smoke / full / custom) is gone; selection is explicit and the same vocabulary applies at both staging and runtime:
+The same vocabulary applies at both staging and runtime:

 - **Staging** (`importEsmSnowmip`): with no explicit window, each requested site is staged using its